 Chapter 1 - 2 weeks after

 This is the truth about what happened.
 I wish we could have shared it with everyone sooner.
 Or that it had never happened.
-We didn’t want to risk putting this online or something and then the Council arresting us again or worse but… I guess now it doesn’t matter any more.
+We didn’t want to risk putting it online and then the Council arresting us again or worse but… I guess it doesn’t matter anymore.
 It’s too late anyway.
-The Council are lying to you.
+The Council is lying to you.
 They always have been.
-We were too dumb to realise or do anything about it before but maybe this will help people see what’s actually happening.
+We were too dumb to realise or do anything about it before but, maybe this will help people see what’s actually happening.

 2 weeks after

 “Hey!
 Can you pass a burger?
 Oh, my Gods!
 It’s Crew 761!
 Captain Aries!
 I didn’t even see you there!” some kid exclaimed, clearly pretending he hadn’t come into the kitchen just to gawk at us.

 I barely suppressed a sigh.
 I’d been dreading this moment all week but I knew it would happen sooner or later.
 Far too many children signed up to be trainees since our trial.
 Parents and orphanages were pushing kids into the service and hoping they’d be chosen to join the Space Corps.
 They wanted them to be heroes just like us, to bring fame to their families and orphanages.
 The thought made me queasy.

 The boy was still staring at me and I knew, as Captain, I needed to answer him for my crew.

 “Yup.
 It’s us,” I answered flatly, trying to ignore my rising anxiety.

 I tiredly glanced around the small, off-duty kitchen we were sitting in to avoid being in the main canteen.
 We’d barely entered that room before we realised we couldn’t cope with how many people had stopped talking and started pointing at us.
 The whispers that followed were worse.
 We just grabbed our food from the buffet and slipped into the kitchen no one used during the day.
 At least in there, we could pretend we couldn’t see them staring.